ARM-software/acle/cmse/cmse.md

 > * Restore all callee-saved registers as mandated by [[AAPCS]](#AAPCS).
 > * Restore bits [27:0] of FPSCR (Armv8.1-M Mainline only).

-Clearing of floating-point registers can be done conditionally by checking the `SFPA` bit of the special-purpose `CONTROL` register.
+You can clear the floating-point registers conditionally by checking the `SFPA` bit of the special-purpose `CONTROL` register.

-A toolchain could provide the developer with the means to specify that some types of variables never hold secret information.
+A toolchain could provide you with the means to specify that some types of variables never hold secret information.
 For example, by setting the `TS` bit of `FPCCR`, CMSE assumes that floating point registers never hold secret information.